-Section 44807: Special Authority for Certain Unmanned Systems
+Section 44807: Special Authority for Certain Unmanned Aircraft Systems

-The Small UAS Rule (14 CFR part 107) is only applicable to unmanned aircraft (drones) that weigh less than 55 pounds at takeoff.
-Not only is there a max weight, but there's also a limitation to what rules can be waived under part 107.
-To fly an unmanned aircraft that exceeds the maximum weight limit or your mission includes a non-waiverable rule, you may apply for an exemption under the Special Authority for Certain Unmanned Systems, 49 U.S.C. §44807.
+The Small UAS Rule (14 CFR Part 107) is only applicable to unmanned aircraft (drones) that weigh less than 55 pounds at takeoff.
+Not only is there a max weight, but there's also a limitation to what rules can be waived under Part 107.
+To fly an unmanned aircraft that exceeds the maximum weight limit of Part 107 or your mission includes a non-waiverable rule, you may apply for an exemption in accordance with 14 CFR Part 11 and the Congressional authority granted in Special Authority for Certain Unmanned Systems, 49 U.S.C. §44807.

-49 U.S.C. §44807 grants the Secretary of Transportation the authority to use a risk-based approach to determine whether an airworthiness certificate is required for a drone to operate safely in the national airspace system (NAS).
-Under this authority, the Secretary may grant exemptions to the applicable operating rules, aircraft requirements, and pilot requirements for a specific operation on a case-by-case basis.
+49 U.S.C. § 44807 grants the Secretary of Transportation the authority to use a risk-based approach to determine if certain unmanned aircraft systems may operate safely in the national airspace system (NAS) on a case-by-case basis.
 This grants UAS operators safe and legal entry into the NAS, thus improving safety.
 We anticipate this activity will result in significant economic benefits.
 The FAA Administrator has identified this as a high priority project to address demand for civil operation of drones for commercial purposes.

-The list below contains instructions for requesting FAA authorization to operate a UAS for civil (non-governmental) purposes pursuant to 49 U.S.C. §44807 (which replaced Section 333).
+The list below contains requirements for requesting FAA authorization to operate a UAS for civil under the authority of 49 U.S.C. §44807.

-- Prepare your petition for filing.
-Before filing your petition, review FAA's Guidance to ensure your petition contains at a minimum the following necessary information:
+- Before filing your petition, review FAA's guidance to ensure your petition contains at a minimum the following necessary information, if relevant: